 Step 3: The time stamp appears in a small contextual pop-up message as your mouse pointer sits atop the message in question.

-Note: This feature works for all messages in the Messages app – incoming and outgoing – whether they’re iMessage or SMS-style messages.
+Note: This feature works for all messages in the Messages app – incoming and outgoing – whether they’re iMessage or SMS text messages.

 I particularly like how in iOS, you can easily see all of your message time stamps in the Messages app by dragging over to the left with your thumb while you’re inside of a conversation.